zbx-sadman/zabbuino/README.md

 - Support one or more Dallas DS18X20 thermometer;
 - Support DHT11/21/22/33/44 or AM2301/2302 humidity and temperature sensors;
 - Support Sensirion SHT2X humidity and temperature sensors serie;
-- Support BOSCH BMP180/Allegro ACS7xx sensor, BMP280/BME280 pressure temperature and humidity sensors;
+- Support BOSCH BMP180/BMP085/BMP280/BME280 pressure, temperature and humidity sensors;
 - Support ROHM BH1750 light sensor;
 - Support incremental encoder (on interrupt's pin);
 - Support devices that can be used with hardware interrupt - tilt switches, dry contacts, water flow sensor, and so;